abrasic/blendpresence/README.md

 - (Rendering) **Render Stats** displays render information such as frame resolution and FPS while rendering.

 ### Buttons ###
+> [!NOTE]
+> You cannot see your own RPC buttons.
+This is a Discord-related issue.
+To see your buttons, view them on another account.
 - A maximum of two buttons can be displayed at the bottom of your presence and can be personalized with any label and URL of their choosing.
    - **IMPORTANT!** The link MUST start with a protocol (`https://`)!